 Dr. Kirk Johnson is the Sant Director of the Smithsonian National Museum of Natural History.
 He oversees more than 460 employees and a collection of more than 128 million objects—the largest natural history collection in the world.
-And in order to deal with the description of the collection, he uses both nursing paper writing service and other assistant services that cover all topics and create the best descriptions.
 Johnson is a paleontologist who has led expeditions in 11 countries and 19 states that resulted in the discovery of more than 1,400 fossil sites.
 His research focuses on fossil plants and the extinction of the dinosaurs.
 He is known for his scientific books and articles, popular books, museum exhibits, presentations, and collaborations with artists.
 In 2010-11, he led the Snowmastodon Project, the excavation of an amazing ice age site near Snowmass Village, Colorado.
 This dig recovered more than 5,400 bones of mammoths, mastodons and other ice age animals and was featured in the NOVA documentary, Ice Age Death Trap, and in Johnson’s book, Digging Snowmastodon, Discovering an Ice Age World in the Colorado Rockies.
 Most recently, Johnson hosted the three-part NOVA series Making North America, which aired on PBS networks in November 2015, and authored the book Ancient Wyoming: A Dozen Lost Worlds Based on the Geology of the Bighorn Basin.
 Before coming to the Smithsonian, Johnson was vice president and chief curator at the Denver Museum of Nature and Science, where he established the museum’s first comprehensive, long-term research and collections plan.

 Emily Graslie is Chief Curiosity Correspondent for The Field Museum, and the creator, host and writer for its educational YouTube series, The Brain Scoop.
 Launched in January 2013, The Brain Scoop aims to share the research and collections work of natural history museums with a broad audience, and across a variety of digital platforms.
 To date, Emily and her team have created more than 160 videos, which have been viewed 16 million times by passionate learners from all over the world.